MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-box-troubleshooting.md

 ## Incremental feature

-Our incrementals are delta operations which compare files in your source to files in Microsoft 365.
+Our incrementals are delta operations that compare files in your source to files in Microsoft 365.
 Using this comparison, we copy anything that is new or has changed.
-This lets us to keep Microsoft 365 data up to date when the very final cut-over of users occurs.
+This lets us keep Microsoft 365 data up to date when the final cut-over of users occurs.
 These incremental passes are an important part of our process.

-**Technical clarification**: We compare what you have in your source to what is in Microsoft 365 and we only transfer anything that doesn't already exist, or has a newer timestamp.
+**Technical clarification**: We compare what you have in your source to what is in Microsoft 365.
+We only transfer anything that doesn't already exist, or has a newer timestamp.

 ## 'Lost files'

 During a transition where sharing paradigms change, there are many users who claim, “My files are lost!”

-This is common if they are not in clear communication about how the sharing structure changes when they log in to Microsoft 365.
-This can be mitigated with a clear communication strategy.
+This assumption is common if they are not in clear communication about how the sharing structure changes when they sign in to Microsoft 365.
+A clear communication strategy helps users understand the changes.